The Joining and Training Process

 How Long Will It Take?

 The course consists of approximately 70 hours of tuition (see below for details) and further time is needed for self-study and developing the skills/ability needed for puppy training.
-Although dependant on your previous experience with dogs and also on how much time and effort you can put in, it takes approximately 5 - 8 months from the time you begin the course to the time you are ready to start running classes.
+Although dependant on your previous experience with dogs and also on how much time and effort you can put in, it takes approximately 5 - 8 months from the time you begin the course to the time you complete the course and are ready to start running classes and earning (exactly how long will depend upon your initial levels of knowledge/experience as well as how much time/dedication you are able to put in to the initial learning).

 Booking and Discovery Process